Yonghee9106/naive-bayes-classifier-using-python/README.md

 * train the model using training data set

 **Step 4**
+* implement a Naive Bayes classifier from scratch
 * predict the class for test data, based on a trained model

 **Step 5**